huggingface/blog/README.md

 1️⃣ Create a branch `YourName/Title`

 2️⃣ Create a md (markdown) file, try to be short.
-For instance if your title is "Introduction to Deep Reinforcement Learning" the md file name will be `intro-rl.md`
+For instance if your title is "Introduction to Deep Reinforcement Learning" the md file name will be `intro-rl.md`.
+This is important because the file name will be the blogpost's URL.

 3️⃣ Create a new folder in `assets` check the last folder number and name your folder `number_md-name` for instance `101_intro-rl`, this folder will contain all your illustrations and thumbnail.
 The folder number is mostly for (rough) ordering purposes, so it's no big deal if two concurrent articles end up using the same number.